 It only has been in recent times that women’s surfing has made it’s mark.
 Now, they are not only making their mark, but dominating in a once male only sport.

 Surfer girls in media:

 Women’s Surfing Competitions:

-While women’s surfing is still a way behind the men in terms of equality, it is certainly gaining rapidly.
+While women’s surfing is still a way behind the men in terms of equality (see below for 2018 update!), it is certainly gaining rapidly.
 The women’s world championship tour has less competitors and less prize money.
 But due to the ever increasing skills of the girls on tour, it is gaining notoriety.
 The competition is tight and the women are bringing a level of elegance to the sport that is unmatched by the men.

 With the likes of Tyler Wright, Stephanie Gilmore and Carissa Moore laying down rail turns of the same quality as the men, it is only a matter of time before real equality is achieved.

 Stephanie Gilmore_ 6th time World Champion

 On the 6th September 2018, WSL announced that there would be equal pay for women and men on competitions in 2019, closing the gender pay gap.
 “When I was told there was going to be equal pay for men and women, I pretty much cried,” said current World No. 1 Stephanie Gilmore.